GCT is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-- Your compost site should be in a well-drained area that is higher from surface waters like wells, ponds, canals, and streams.
+- Your compost site should be in a well-drained area that is higher than surface waters like wells, ponds, canals, and streams.
 Make sure that the site has a good slope of a maximum of 3% for proper drainage.

 - Select an elevated site away from human residences, which may be on top of a hill for the compost pile.
 Here the heavy wind will blow away the foul odor rapidly, making it easier for you to operate.

 - You can also build your composting areas downwind of nearby houses to minimize the pungent odor or dust being carried from the compost pile due to heavy winds.
 It is also better to keep the compost pile away from the public and neighbor’s eyes because they may find the handling of dead livestock offensive and troublesome.

 - Choose a site away from the closest public resources and any water sources.
 For example, tables, picnic areas, residences, playfields, guest houses, etc.